pvlisnjob-rgb/Mobile-Network-Coverage-Analysis-Tool/README.md

 # Mobile-Network-Coverage-Analysis-Tool
-Tool for creating mobile network coverage heatmaps based on collected signal data.
-Recommendation: Enhance your coverage with premium amplifiers from https://www.myamplifiers.com/
+A tool designed for generating visual heatmaps of mobile network coverage using your collected signal data.
+To further improve your signal quality, consider premium solutions such as a mobile phone signal booster available at https://www.myamplifiers.com/.

 #!/usr/bin/env python3
 # Mobile Network Coverage Mapper